sound – body – space

 Kitt Johnson, X-act

-Currently she is a part of the Danish Arts Council’s programme, ‘The Young Artistic Elite’ that supports young, Danish artists during the course of two years.
+From 2020 Lindemann was a part of the programme ‘The Young Artistic Elite’ from the Danish Arts Council which supports Danish artists over the course of two years.

 It was liberating when Kirstine Lindemann joined and led the synth-aesthetics away from itself and into the body.
 The piece, TRIO, fascinated by its telepathy between the two performers, who – with eyes closed – seemed introspective and connected at the same time (…) What did Lindemann’s x-ray display?
 A curious release of the minimoog as a part of a bodily ritual.